sreejilv/hsl-labs/README.md

     ```bash
     php artisan migrate:fresh --seed
     ```
     The files PLAN.md and ARCHITECTURE.md have been added to the documents folder.
+Additionally, the ER diagram and sample SQL files have also been included in the same folder.

 ---